andikisare/imgmarker/docs/source/start/installation.rst

 This should create an executable file specific to your operating system and CPU architecture (your compiled version will not work on M1+ Mac if you compile on Intel Mac, and vice versa).

+If you run into an error, try this fix: `If you're getting a Recursion Error`_ for changing the Recursion limit.

 Apple may block Image Marker the first time you try to run the application.
 If this happens, after attempting to launch Image Marker, navigate to **Settings > Privacy & Security** and click **Open Anyway**.